emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/overview.md

-# MQTT Sparkplug
+# SparkPlugB

 Sparkplug B is an industrial IoT data transfer specification built on MQTT 3.1.1.
 Sparkplug B provides a unified way for device manufacturers and software providers to share data by making MQTT networks state-aware and interoperable while ensuring flexibility and efficiency.

-Data collected by Neuron from devices can be transferred from the edge to the Sparkplug B application via the Sparkplug B protocol, and users can send data modification commands to Neuron from the application. sparkplug B is an application-based protocol running on top of MQTT, so the setup in Neuron is similar to the MQTT driver.
+Data collected by Neuron from devices can be transferred from the edge to the Sparkplug B application via the Sparkplug B protocol, and users can send data modification commands to Neuron from the application.

 ## Parameters

+Sparkplug B is an application-based protocol running on top of MQTT, so the setup in Neuron is similar to the MQTT driver.

 |  Parameter         |  Description                                                        |
 | ------------- | ------------------------------------------------------------ |